Working with bash shell

 In normal interactive usage you can launch the command to be executed in the background by adding & character to the end of the command.
 For example command:

 eog image1.jpg &

-would open the Eye of GNOME image viewing program (requires X-term or NoMachine connection) to the background so that the command shell could still be used even though the eog program is still running.
-A background process can be changed to normal, foreground process with command fg*.
-When a command and program is running interactively, i.e. the command shell is waiting that the execution finishes, you can terminate the execution by pressing Ctrl-c*.
+would open the Eye of GNOME image viewing program (requires X-term connection) to the background so that the command shell could still be used even though the eog program is still running.
+A background process can be changed to normal, foreground process with command fg.
+When a command and program is running interactively, i.e. the command shell is waiting that the execution finishes, you can terminate the execution by pressing Ctrl-c.
 Another possibility is to halt the program by pressing Ctrl-z.
 When command (or process) is halted, it can be continued with fg command or changed to be executed as a background process with command bg.

 A command that is still running can be terminated with kill command.
 To be able to use kill, you need to know the process identification number (PID) of the command you want to terminate.
 You can check your active processes, meaning the commands that you are currently executing, with command ps.
 For example:

 kkayttaj@puhti-login1:~>ps PID TTY TIME CMD 385 pts/12 00:00:00 tcsh 2001 pts/12 00:00:00 eog 2003 pts/12 00:00:00 gconfd-2 2203 pts/12 00:00:00 ps

 By default, the ps command shows only those processes that have been launched from the command shell you are currently using.
 To see all your processes in the server you have logged in, give command:

 Once you have identified the correct process number you can kill the process with command: